BitFriday/vidividi/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a xdna-qt executable will be built by default.
+Once these are installed, they will be found by configure and a viridi-qt executable will be built by default.

 Notes